rvanlaak/SettingsBundle/README.md

 Please, do not hesitate to [report bugs](https://github.com/dmishh/SettingsBundle/issues) or send [pull requests](https://github.com/dmishh/SettingsBundle/pulls).
 It will help to motivate me to support library better than anything else :)

-#### Version 1.0.2-1.0.4
+#### Version 1.0.2-1.0.6
-* Minor code improvements
+* Minor code improvements and bug fixes
-* System messages translations to en, it, es, fr, de, ru, uk languages
+* System messages translations to en, it, es, fr, de, ru, uk, sv languages

 #### Version 1.0.1
 * Ability to choose serialization mechanism (php or json)